solonaarmstrong/create-your-own-adventure/english/kindness/acts-of-kindness.md

 My favorite vegetable is zucchini and my sister's favorite dish is zucchini pie, so you can imagine how happy we were. test1

+Sometimes I like to grow cabbage.
+When it's ready, I cut it and then turn it into kraut by adding sea salt and pounding it.